GATB/bcalm/README.md

 # Output

 BCALM 2 outputs the set of unitigs of the de Bruijn graph.
 A unitig is the sequence of a non-branching path.
 Unitigs that are connected by an edge in the graph overlap by exactly (k-1) nucleotides.
-Edges aren't reported, just the unitig sequences; but they could be inferred from the (k-1) overlaps.

 FASTA output header:

-    ><id> LN:i:<length of unitig> KC:i:<total kmer counts in unitig> KM:f:<mean kmer count in unitig>
+    ><id> LN:i:<length of unitig> KC:i:<total kmer counts in unitig> KM:f:<mean kmer count in unitig> L:<+/->:<other unitig id>:<+/-> [..]

+Where:

+    * `LN` field is the length of the unitig

+    * `KC` and `KM` fields are for total abundance and mean abundance of kmers inside the unitig, respectively.

+    * Edges between unitigs are reported as `L:x:y:z` entries in the FASTA header (1 entry per edge).
+A classic forward-forward outcoming edge is labeled `L:+:[next node]:+`.
+A forward-reverse, `L:+:[next node]:-`.
+Incoming edges are labeled as follows: `L:-:[previous node]:+`, meaning that if you reverse-complemented the current node, then there would be an edge from the last k-mer of current node to the first k-mer of the forward strand of [previous node].
+(Think of incoming edges as outcoming edges of the reverse-complement of the node.)

 # Reverse-complements